 The art of swimming is like a masterpiece that is created and inspired by someone with vision and passion: a parent, teacher, or coach.
-Susan Wainscott, founder and CEO of Swimtastic Swim School, compares the creation of this masterpiece to putting together a thousand-piece puzzle.
+Susan Wainscott, founder of Swimtastic Swim School, compares the creation of this masterpiece to putting together a thousand-piece puzzle.

 Like each corner of a puzzle or the four corners of a swimming pool, the foundation for success begins with four key pieces: a 90 degree warm-water pool, professional teachers, small class sizes, and individual attention.